EvyW/gpt2_text_generator_for_spanish_language/README.md

 # Execution

-Execute this in your terminal:
+Execute the following in your terminal:

 ```
 python3 interactive_conditional_samples.py